Krasivaya/Tracks/README.md

 physically.

 ### User story:
-* As a user, I can be able to see all post on my homepage
+* As a student, I can be able to see all my weekly attendance
-* As a user,  I should signup/sign-in to clap or give my remark on a post
-* As a user, I should be able to specify which level I am on in developing(Junior, Intermediate or a senior)
+* As a student,  I should signup/sign-in to send a request whether I am present or absent
-* As a user, I should be able to create my own post
+* As a student, I should be able to view my own profile
-* As a user, I should be able to view my own profile with posts I have created
+* As a teacher, I should be able to send a link to invite a student to my class
-* As a user, I should be able to search for any developer using DEV
+* As a teacher, I should be able to approve if a student is present or absent
-* As a user, I should be able to view other developers profile to get their contacts
+* As a teacher, I should be able to view a form of all my students

 ### Technologies Used